 Schools and districts can…

-Look at energy needs: Look at the facilities’ electric bills from the last year or so to understand how much energy you’re using, and keep in mind things that might decrease or increase the power demand of the facilities, like greater efficiency and weatherization or electrification efforts.
+Look at energy needs.
+Examine facilities’ electric bills from the last year or so to understand how much energy they’re using, and keep in mind things that might decrease or increase the power demand, such as greater efficiency and weatherization or electrification efforts.

-Look at solar potential: Look at the space available for solar as well as it’s suitability.
-It’s ideal to work with a solar company or consultant for this part of the process, as figuring out how well a space will work for solar depends on multiple factors.
+Look at solar potential: Look at the space available for solar panels as well as its suitability.
+It’s ideal to work with a solar company or consultant for this part of the process, because how well a space will work for solar depends on multiple factors.

 Storage to compliment solar can also be directly owned by the school, or owned by a third party.
-Like vehicle-to-grid technology, solar and storage can be used for demand response and to sell energy back to the utility in certain cases, both services that can help with financing in partnership with your utility.
+Like vehicle-to-grid technology, solar and storage can be used for demand response and to sell energy back to the utility in certain cases.
+Both of those options can help with financing in partnership with your utility.

 Parents, teachers, and staff can…

-Launching a campaign to encourage your school or district to go solar is a lot like creating an electric school bus campaign- making a team, making a goal, identifying stakeholders, making and executing a campaign plan, and winning the win.
-However, there are a few things to keep in mind when it comes to making a goal.
+For the best chance of success, launching a campaign to encourage your school or district to go solar requires building a team, setting a goal, identifying stakeholders, making and executing a campaign plan, and then “winning the win.”
+However, there are a few things to keep in mind when it comes to setting a goal.

-Getting informed about solar on your school and in your area may involve reaching out to local solar installers to see what might be a realistic target for your school and district, as well as looking at the political climate for solar in your city and state to see what incentives and obstacles exist.
+Every location has a different political climate, incentives and obstacles when it comes to “going solar.”
+Getting informed about solar on your school and in your area may involve reaching out to local solar installers to see what might be a realistic target for your school and district.

 More resources on solar: